-There are many opinions as to what is a good or even best survival rifle.
-What seems to stand out is that in one form or another everyone is going to have a rifle.
+There are many opinions as to what is a good or even the best survival rifle.
+What stands out is that, in one form or another, everyone is going to have a rifle.
 However, the conversation goes quiet at that point and fails to cover or consider a rifle scope.
 There seems to be little to no conversation as to what might be considered a good optic for the rifle you choose.
 Certainly, there should be more than a passing interest concerning this topic as one may have to depend on it.

 For the sake of this discussion, I’m going to keep this to just the traditional telescopic systems with the ACOG series being the most modern.
 Red dot, holographic, and night vision sights will have to wait for another discussion—for the most part.